Zoom Teeth Whitening

 Is it Right for Me?

 That’s the question you should be asking when you visit us at our clinic.
-If you have existing oral health problems, it may not be the best option for you.
+If you have existing oral health problems, or decay, it may not be the best option for you.

 For example, a patient with their teeth pulled away from their gums wouldn’t be a candidate for teeth whitening because the process can cause irritation around the gums.